mrb/achievements/README.markdown

-When a threshold is crossed, the engine will return an array of symbols which correspond to the names of the achievements which have been reached.
+When a threshold is crossed, the engine will return an array of symbols which correspond to the names of the achievements which have been reached, along with the threshold being crossed.
 Your application can consume this output as you see fit.

 ### Achievement API Compliance